Classes

 class CoffeeMaker {

-function brew(dosage, temperature) {
+brew(dosage, temperature) {

 print("Your %s of coffee is now brewing at %s degrees.".format(dosage, temperature))